mohlemeyer/a-mailer/README.md

 }
 ```

+This will open a TCP connection, send the message via SMTP and close the
+connection afterwards.

 On error or after the email has been sent, the mailer responds with a JSON
 message on the event bus, which contains the following data:

 ```javascript
 {
     "errorMsg": <If the email could not be delivered, this property contains the error message>,